ROCm/rocprofiler-systems/docs/install/install.rst

 In general, it's recommended to use partial MPI support with the OpenMPI headers as this is the most portable configuration.
-If full MPI support is selected, make sure your target application is built against the same MPI distribution as Omnitrace.
+If full MPI support is selected, make sure your target application is built against the same MPI distribution as ROCm Systems Profiler.
-For example, do not build Omnitrace with MPICH and use it on a target application built against OpenMPI.
+For example, do not build ROCm Systems Profiler with MPICH and use it on a target application built against OpenMPI.
 If partial support is selected, the reason the OpenMPI headers are recommended instead of the MPICH headers is because the ``MPI_COMM_WORLD`` in OpenMPI is a pointer to ``ompi_communicator_t`` (8 bytes), whereas ``MPI_COMM_WORLD`` in MPICH is an ``int`` (4 bytes).
-Building Omnitrace with partial MPI support and the MPICH headers and then using
+Building ROCm Systems Profiler with partial MPI support and the MPICH headers and then using
-Omnitrace on an application built against OpenMPI causes a segmentation fault.
+ROCm Systems Profiler on an application built against OpenMPI causes a segmentation fault.
 This happens because the value of the ``MPI_COMM_WORLD`` is truncated during the function wrapping before being passed along to the underlying MPI function.